-- Apply engineering practices to Computer Aided Design (CAD) drawings using multiple industry examples. - Demonstrate basic drafting proficiency, including the ability to use industrystandard software to generate 2D and 3D drawings. - Demonstrate oral and written communication skills expected of a future professional in the engineering field. - Demonstrate computer literacy skills such as opening files, saving files, knowledge of Autodesk software and commands, and the ability to create a computergenerated drawing.
+- · Apply engineering practices to Computer Aided Design (CAD) drawings using multiple industry examples. - · Demonstrate basic drafting proficiency, including the ability to use industry standard software to generate 2D and 3D drawings. - · Demonstrate oral and written communication skills expected of a future professional in the engineering field. - · Demonstrate computer literacy skills such as opening files, saving files, knowledge of Autodesk software and commands, and the ability to create a computer generated drawing.

-This certificate can be completed with a combination of online, hybrid, and face-to-face classes.
-The program is designed to be completed in two years and is comprised of the following course of study.
+This degree can be completed with a combination of online, hybrid, and face-to-face classes.
+The program is designed to be completed in two years and consists of the following course of study.

-RUBRIC NUMBER COURSE TITLE SEMESTER CREDIT HOURS

-DFTG 1305 INTRODUCTION TO TECHNICAL DRAWING 3

-DFTG 1309 BASIC COMPUTER- AIDED DRAFTING 3

-DFTG 1317 ARCHITECTURAL DRAFTING/ RESIDENTIAL 3

-DFTG 1333 MECHANICAL DRAFTING 3

-DFTG 2340 SOLID MODELING/ DESIGN 3
+First Semester RUBRIC NUMBER COURSE TITLE SEMESTER CREDIT HOURS INTRO TO TECHNICAL DRAWING DFTG 1305 3 DFTG 1309 BASIC COMPUTER-AIDED DRAFTING 3 ARCHITECTURAL DRAFTING- RESIDENTIAL 3 DFTG 1317 DFTG 1333 MECHANICAL DRAFTING DFTG 2340 SOLID MODELING/ DESIGN

-TOTAL HOU RS 15